pomerium/pomerium/docs/docs/k8s/ingress.md

 :::

-### Cert Manager Integration
+### cert-manager Integration

-Pomerium Ingress Controller supports utilizing [cert-manager](https://cert-manager.io/) for provisioning certificates.
-These may come from the [`Ingress` shim](https://cert-manager.io/docs/usage/ingress/) or explicitly configured [`Certificate` resources](https://cert-manager.io/docs/usage/certificate/).
+Pomerium Ingress Controller can use [cert-manager](https://cert-manager.io/) to automatically provision certificates.
+These may come from the [ingress-shim](https://cert-manager.io/docs/usage/ingress/) or explicitly configured [`Certificate` resources](https://cert-manager.io/docs/usage/certificate/).

-To use [HTTP01 Challenges](https://cert-manager.io/docs/configuration/acme/http01/) with your Issuer, configure the solver class to match the Ingress Controller.
+To use [HTTP01 Challenges](https://cert-manager.io/docs/configuration/acme/http01/) with your [Issuer](https://cert-manager.io/docs/concepts/issuer/), configure the solver class to match the Ingress Controller.
 The Ingress Controller will automatically configure policy to facilitate the HTTP01 challenge:

 ```yaml
 apiVersion: cert-manager.io/v1